FreddyCastuera/github-test/README.md

-we made some change on the remote repo so we need to update de local repo this changes were made in the local repo we change more things here (i am practising this shit)
+we made some change on the remote repo so we need to update de local repo this changes were made in the local repo we change more things here (i am practising this shit) now we are gona do a pull from the master branch